7.1 A/B Testing

 • Local-optima trap (AI-managed multi-variant) Auto-convergent platforms optimize hard against the metric you give them.
 They do not propose bolder reframings or cross-segment alternatives.
 After a few rounds of converging variants, you can plateau on a winner that beats the control but sits well below what a different framing or a different segment would reach.
 Periodically rerun against a deliberately distant variant to check whether you have flatlined.

 • Wrong-target optimization (AI during discovery) AI-managed multi-variant tools faithfully optimize for whichever signal converts now.
 They do not know whether the signups, clicks, or conversions are coming from the audience you actually want to serve, or whether the pain point your variants happen to address is the one you intended to validate.
 Run during discovery — when the value proposition or target customer is not yet locked in — and the platform will happily converge on a value proposition the founder is not actually interested in.
-Lock the segment and value proposition first (via Customer Discovery Interview and Landing Page Test) before letting AI take the wheel.
+Lock the segment and value proposition first (via Customer Discovery Interviews and Landing Page Test) before letting AI take the wheel.

 Next Steps